LuizSP5/LuizSP5/README.md

 - Travelling
 - Listening to music
 - Playing Volley
-- Staying with people i like
+- Be with people i like